 While bridges, partial dentures, and conventional full dentures remain suitable choices for some patients, others love the carefree comfort of dental implants.

 Choosing a dental clinic in Greensboro, NC for implants is easy.
-Just call (336) 383-1482 to schedule a consultation with Dr. Hatcher.
+Just call (336) 383-1482 to schedule a consultation with one of our doctors.